Frequently Asked Questions (FAQs)

 Q – Who participates in the Covenant Pension Plan?

-A – All full-time (paid for thirty hours or more per week) ordained, commissioned, and licensed ministers serving a Covenant church or institution must enroll in the Covenant Pension Plan.
+A – Anyone who is ordained, commissioned, consecrated, or holds a Ministry License and is serving a Covenant church or institution must enroll in the Covenant Pension Plan.
 Anyone who has a license for theological students or a bi-vocational ministry license is exempt.

 Eligibility and Requirements